 In 2005 the population was over 5,000 residents.
 This equates to 0.60 square metres of indoor community space per person.
 In 2022 this had dropped to 0.25 sqm per person.
 This explains the increasing and unsustainable pressure on indoor community space we have experienced in recent years.

 In 2024, with the addition of Ballisk House (former credit union building) and its extension, the community space per person will be almost exactly the same; 0.26 per person per sqm.
 As demonstrated in recent years this provision will not be enough to provide adequate services to our rapidly expanding community.
+Already we have witnessed active groups with dedicated membership having to cease their activities because they have no space on the peninsula.
+How is this right?

 What was